jsdealy/latin/miscellae/guideToLatinConversation.md

 A cause for war.

-An indispensable con-
+An indispensable condition.
-dition.

-A roundabout expres-
+A roundabout expression.
-sion.

 By common consent.